lexcomber/Intro2R4SpatAnal/README.md

 ### Data Package

 The `Intro2R4SpatAnal` R package contains 17 datasets.
-It can be installed using the follow code via the `devtool` package:
+It can be installed using the follow code via the `devtools` package:

 ```{r}
 devtools::install_github("lexcomber/Intro2R4SpatAnal")